utkarshsundaram/JavaMail/README.md

 - Android Build Tools v26.0.0

 Additional Features that can be added
-> You Can cc or Bcc any other email address
+>  cc or Bcc to any other email address

 # Important
 --------------